Hotel Management careers

 - Create a lasting impression as the main point of contact for guests during their stay

-- Take customer service to the next level in accommodating guest service experiences
+- Take customer service to the next level by accommodating guest service experiences

-- Communicate and take on feedback which improves the overall experience
+- Communicate and take on feedback to improves the overall experience

 - Focus on specific needs to build customer loyalty over time

-When it comes to accommodation, Room Division Supervisors ensure the state and standard of your rooms are up to scratch.
+Room Division Supervisors ensure the state and standard of accommodation rooms are up to scratch.
 Working as a Room Division Supervisor, or a Director of Rooms, you will ensure the suites available are both fit for purpose and managed to guests’ expectations.
-This can include organising decor as well as other elements.
+This can include organising decor and managing housekeeping staff, amoung other requirements.

-- Prepare and manage rooms to meet the organisation’s set standards
+- Prepare and manage rooms to meet the organisation’s standards

 - Assist in making guests comfortable by preparing rooms to their specifications

-- Complete inspections on buildings and rooms, ensuring they’re maintained and visually appealing
+- Complete inspections on buildings and rooms, ensuring they’re well maintained and visually appealing

-- Oversee room services, housekeeping and other departments within the organisation
+- Oversee room services, housekeeping and other relevant departments within the organisation

 - Play a leading hand in overseeing every aspect of an organisation